 Be sure to check where your main supplies are located and where your shut-off valves are.
 That way, in case of an emergency you know where your first line of defence is and you’re not looking for them in a panic.
 It’s also important to make sure all water pipes that may be exposed to frost are sufficiently insulated, or take preventative steps to avoid burst pipes during the colder months.
 Oh, and make sure you know where the stopcock is in case a pipe does burst!

 Check your meters

 Home insurance comes in two parts – buildings and contents.
-Buildings insurance covers the foundations of your home including walls, windows, fitted kitchen etc, whilst everything else ‘loose’ in your property would fall under contents insurance, for example your sofa, TV and clothes.
+Buildings insurance covers the foundations of your home including walls, windows, fitted kitchen etc. Everything else ‘loose’ in your property would fall under contents insurance, for example your sofa, TV and clothes.
 Buildings insurance can be called upon if the structure of your home is damaged – such as in a fire, flood or bad storms.
 You can claim for your belongings with contents insurance in these events too, as well as if you incur a theft or loss.

 Get a home survey done